 WordPress Traffic Configuration

-The first step in configuring your site for traffic is to make sure that your global settings have been set up correctly.
+The first step in configuring your site for traffic is to make sure that its global settings have been correctly set up.

-The WordPress dashboard area contains a Settings section that allows you to set up your site’s main settings …
+Your WordPress admin area contains a Settings menu that allows you to set up your site’s global settings …

 (WordPress settings menu)

-Sections like Site Title and Tagline can affect traffic by influencing your site’s SEO, search indexing, etc …
+Content entered into fields like Site Title and Tagline can influence your site’s SEO, search listings, etc …

-The Writing Settings section contains one of the most important and frequently overlooked built-in traffic notification systems available to WordPress site owners …
+The Writing Settings section contains one of the most powerful and frequently overlooked built-in traffic notification systems available to website owners …

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have intentionally configured your settings to discourage search engines from indexing your site, then your site will automatically ping the update services entered into the Update Services section
+Unless you or your webmaster have purposely configured your settings to discourage search engines from indexing your site – see next section, then your site will automatically ping the list of services entered into the Update Services text area

-By default, when WordPress is installed, only one service is available …
+With an ‘out of the box’ WordPress installation, only one service is available …